Home

 Best time to view northern lights

-The best time to see the northern lights in British Columbia and Canada, in general, is between September and March.
+The best time to see the northern lights in British Columbia and Canada, in general, is between August and April.
 These months offer the longest hours of darkness throughout the year.
-The essential requirements for successful glaring at polar lights are northern climate, clear skies, and total darkness.
+The essential requirements for successfully marveling at polar lights are clear skies and total darkness.

 Hudson’s Hope